Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README/TESTING.md

 Leaving name field blank on populated form to add level of checking to customer Securuty / Authentication
 ![Securuty / Authentication](./images/test_images/security.png)

+With more time i would like to have used automated testing more.
+The testing was thorough but more automated testing would be better for robustness.